johnbywater/quantdsl/README.md

 <Settlement> ::= "Settlement(" <Date> ", " <Expression> ")"
 ```

-Discounting is a function of the `interest_rate` and the duration in time between the date of the `Settlement`
-element and the effective present time of its evaluation.
-The formula used for discounting by the `Settlement`
-element is `e**-rt`.
-The `interest_rate` is the therefore the continuously compounding risk free rate (not the
-annual equivalent rate).

 For example, with a continuously compounding `interest_rate` of `2.5` percent per year, the value `10` settled in
 `'2111-1-1'` has a present value at the `observation_date` of `'2011-1-1'` of `82.085`.